 CAF is a multi-year program, comparable to extending electricity and phone service to rural America early in the twentieth century, and building the interstate highway system in the 1950s and '60s.
-To ensure CAF support is used efficiently, the FCC has focused on areas that are clearly unserved or underserved by unsubsidized service providers.
+To ensure CAF support is used efficiently, the FCC has focused on geographic areas that are clearly unserved or underserved by unsubsidized service providers.

 For a map of the areas where service providers have accepted and will receive CAF Phase II support over the course of the six–year program, visit www.fcc.gov/reports-research/maps/caf-2-accepted-map.

-Larger companies that accepted CAF Phase II support have committed to adding service for more than 3.6 million homes and businesses in 45 states and the Northern Mariana Islands.
+The price cap carriers that accepted CAF Phase II support have committed to adding service for more than 3.6 million homes and businesses in 45 states and the Northern Mariana Islands.

-- Speed: Service providers must offer broadband at speeds of at least 10 megabits per second downstream and 1 Mbps upstream.
+- Speed: Service providers must offer broadband at speeds of at least 10 megabits per second (Mbps) downstream and 1 Mbps upstream.